stefanbschneider/quotify/backend/README.md

 Django Backend for the Quotify app.

 Connect to MongoDB doesn't work. `djongo` is not recognized as backend.
+Also other custom backends for free cloud DBs are not available/working...
-Instead, I'll stay with SQLite.
+I'll stay with SQLite.

 ## Setup